Followers

 A Different Kind of Battle

-State of the art medical kit of the Rev War
+State-of-the-art medical kit of the Rev War

 A Different Kind of Surgeon